Office of the Comptroller of the Currency

-The Office of the Comptroller of the Currency (OCC) is an independent bureau within the United States Department of the Treasury that was established by the National Currency Act of 1863 and serves to charter, regulate, and supervise all national banks and thrift institutions and the federally licensed branches and agencies of foreign banks in the United States.
-The acting Comptroller of the Currency is Michael J. Hsu, who took office on May 10, 2021.
+The Office of the Comptroller of the Currency (OCC) is an independent bureau within the United States Department of the Treasury that was established by the National Currency Act of 1863 and serves to charter, regulate, and supervise all national banks and federal thrift institutions and the federally licensed branches and agencies of foreign banks in the United States.

+The head of the agency, the Comptroller of the Currency, is Jonathan V. Gould, who took office on July 15, 2025.

 Duties and functions

-Headquartered in Washington, D.C., it has four district offices located in New York City, Chicago, Dallas and Denver.
-It has an additional 92 operating locations throughout the United States.
-It is an independent bureau of the United States Department of the Treasury and is headed by the Comptroller of the Currency, appointed to a five-year term by the President with the consent of the U.S. Senate.
+The OCC is one of the United States' federal banking regulators, with primary prudential authority over all national banks.
+There are two other federal regulators, the Federal Deposit Insurance Corporation and the Federal Reserve.
+The agency is headquartered in Washington, D.C. with four district offices located in New York City, Chicago, Dallas and Denver.
+It is an independent bureau of the United States Department of the Treasury.
+The official head of the agency is the Comptroller of the Currency, who is appointed to a five-year term by the President with the consent of the Senate.
+The agency's budget is not congressionally appropriated, being paid for by assessment fees levied on regulated banks.

 The OCC pursues a number of main objectives: